giantswarm/docs/src/content/app-platform/app-configuration/index.md

 The [Giant Swarm REST API]({{< relref "/ui-api/rest-api" >}}) acts as an interface between you and the [Management API]({{< relref "/ui-api/management-api" >}}).
 It is deprecated since we are currently in the process of allowing you direct access to the Management API.
-However for the time being, our web interface makes use of the Giant Swarm REST API.
+However, for the time being, our web interface makes use of the Giant Swarm REST API.

 By supplying a JSON body with the values you would like to set, the Giant Swarm REST API will create a ConfigMap or Secret in the right format and wire it up correctly for you.